ankurqss2009/react-upload-score/README.md

-# NFT Mint Gated Token
+# Upload Docs and show user score

-# About Mint Gated Token
+# About Upload Score

-This library was created as part of the Demo Project.
+This library was created as part of the Demo Project to upload the documents with predefined file names after uploading the docs users can see their score.

 #Setup The Project

-create account on eathersacn and copy the api key from https://etherscan.io/myapikey and update it to .env property REACT_APP_EATHERSCAN_API_KEY

-run npm install
-then run npm start
+install node 16+ version if not in system unzip the file and go to react-upload-score directory run npm install then run npm start

+this will open trhe project on 3000 port wait few second it will load the application